TRIP-Lab/itinerum-tripkit/README.md

 [![Python Version](https://img.shields.io/badge/Python-3.6-blue.svg?style=flat-square)]()

-This library seeks to serve as a bootstrapping framework to processing data from the Itinerum platform in a standardized format.
-It is both to be used through Jupyter for exploring data and to provide easy-to-use Itinerum objects in standalone applications.

-This repository should mirror the deployed version(s) of the Itinerum platform algorithms.

 Documentation for library usage: https://itinerum-datakit.readthedocs.io/

+This library serves as a bootstrapping framework to process data from the Itinerum platform in a standardized format.
+It can be used both through Jupyter for exploring data interactively and imported as a module in standalone applications.

+This repository should mirror the deployed version(s) of the Itinerum platform algorithms within the TRIPLab directories.

 ## Setup

 ### Quickstart

 1. Clone this repository and `pip install -r requirements.txt` ([virtualenv](https://virtualenv.pypa.io/en/stable/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) are recommended)
-2. Place source data in the `./input` folder and edit `./datakit/config.py` with the appropriate filepaths.
+2. Place source data in the `./input` folder (create if necessary) and edit `./datakit/config.py` with the appropriate filepaths.

 Then either: